zu213/zupstn-website/README.md

 # Zach's website
-Find the link here: https://zu213.github.io/zach-upstone/. \
+Find the link here: https://zupstn.com. \
-Works using github pages and the github pages react plugin. \
-Setup via use of https://github.com/gitname/react-gh-pages/tree/master.
+Works using cloudflare free tier with the dissertation stored in an s3 bucket